 This approach leads us to consider any polyphonic sequence as a series of ordered pairs.
-As for monophonic sequence, each pair is defined by the pitch of the note and its length (coded in sixteenth note values).
-The pitch of the note is coded as the difference (in semitones) with the tonic.
-This difference is determined modulo an octave and is thus defined in the range [0, 11] semitones.
+As for monophonic sequence, each pair is defined by the pitch of the note and its length.

-1.2.
+1.1.
 Edit Score

 We propose to consider only three operations (substitution, deletion and insertion), that are usually used to compare musical sequences.
-Ferraro and Godin [1] have recently introduced an edit distance between unordered quotiented trees based on a comparison of support graph and edit operations that preserves equivalence relations.
-We propose here a symmetric approach by comparing quotiented sequences at the more macroscopic scale.
-Basically, quotiented sequences.
+Our approach propose to compare quotiented sequences at the more macroscopic scale.
+Basically, quotiented sequences refer to sequences whose nodes are also sequences.
 Edit score related to quotient vertices is then defined as an edit score computation between the support subsequences of these vertices.
+This method is based on an adaptation of an edit distance between unordered quotiented trees based on a comparison of support graph and edit operations that preserves equivalence relations recently introduced by Ferraro and Godin [1].

-1.3.
+1.2.
 Local Alignment

 In many applications, two strings may not be highly similar in their entirety but may contain regions that are highly similar.
 This is particularly true when long streches of anonymous sequences are compared, since only some internal sections of those strings may be related.
 In this case, the task is to find and extract a pair of regions, one from each of the two given strings, that exhibit high similarity.
-This is called local alignment or local similarity problem [3] and is defined as : Given two strings S_1 and S_2 , find substrings ρ_1 and ρ_2 of S_1 and S_2 , respectively, whose similarity is maximum over all pairs of substrings from S_1 and S_2 .
+This is called local alignment or local similarity problem [3] and is defined as follow: given two strings $S_1$ and $S_2$ , find substrings $\rho_1$ and $\rho_2$ of $S_1$ and $S_2$ , respectively, whose similarity is maximum over all pairs of substrings from $S_1$ and $S_2$ .

-The computation of a local similarity allows to detect local conserved areas between both sequences.
-The solution of such a problem is based on the notion of suffix mapping between sequences.
+The computation of a local similarity allows one to detect local conserved areas between both sequences and has been generalized to quotiented sequences on the same principle as the global edit score.